How to Calculate Your Macros For Fat Loss: Quick Summary

 You know, you can break down every calorie you burn into 3 main categories:

-Resting Metabolic Rate: This is the amount of calories your body burns every day at rest.
+This is the amount of calories your body burns every day at rest.
 These are the calories it takes to keep you alive and functioning.
 This actually covers 60-75% of the calories you burn daily (3).

-Daily Activity: This covers any sort of daily movement.
+This covers any sort of daily movement.
 This could be an intentional workout, or even walking from the bathroom to the kitchen.
 The total amount will vary depending on how active you are on a daily basis.

-Thermic Effect of Food: This covers all of the calories your body burns by simply digesting your food.
+This covers all of the calories your body burns by simply digesting your food.
 This also varies depending on how much you eat and what you eat.
 Protein, for instance, has a higher thermic effect than carbs and fats do.

 But still, even knowing those things … how do you measure any of it?
 Without very expensive equipment, we really can’t take a measurement.

 That doesn’t mean we have nowhere to go though.
 There are calculations you could use to figure out your resting metabolic rate.
-That will give you a starting point, and a place to work from.
+That will give you a starting point and a place to work from.

 You could use a complicated equation, like the Harris and Benedict equation, but I’ll show you an easier way.
 Better yet, I’ll show you both.